Edalia/Webpage_Word_Frequency_Counter/README.md

 ## Limitations
 The application can only extract words within a HTML (p) tag.
+The application does not differentiate between singular and plural words and may list them as different words. e.g the words "century" and "centuries" would be listed as 2 different words in a page.

 ## Features to be added
 -UI styling